neperfepx/FEPX/doc/tutorials/periodic_rve_simulation.rst

       - 210.0
       - 330.0

 As the domain is a periodic "(representative) volume element", the loading is defined in terms of *strain rate*, *target strain* and *maximal strain increment*.
 Minimal changes (compared to :ref:`simple_simulation` and :ref:`periodic_rve_simulation`) is made to the :ref:`config_file` file, as described (and highlighted) below.
-However, in the current implementation, all components of the strain rate must be specified, and the shear components must be zero.
+However, in the current implementation, all components of the strain rate must be specified.
 Rigid-body motions are fixed automatically.

 The example below shows plane tension-compression of the polycrystal.